gitter-badger/rubyhelper/README.md

 5. **repeat 1-4 actions few times**
 6. Improve tests
 7. Validate the version
+8. Push the version into master branch and tag it
-8. Push new "stable" version (like v1.1)
+9. Push new "stable" version (like v1.1)

 Note about the first time developpement :
 I didn't predict to keep this gem in dev so the first part of the dev